The pinnacle set of a permutation: Admissible pinnacle sets

-In this section, our goal is to prove the bijective correspondence between diagonal lattice paths and admissible pinnacle sets.
+In this section, our goal is to prove that this correspondence is a bijection between diagonal lattice paths and admissible pinnacle sets.
 In fact, we will refine the bijection to focus on the paths ending with a down-step, which correspond to pinnacle sets with a fixed maximum.
 To this end, consider diagonal lattice paths from $(0,0)$ to $(x,\epsilon_x)$ where $\epsilon_x \in \{1,2\}$ is determined by the parity of $x$.
 For $x \in \mathbb{Z}$, set

 Clearly, appending a down-step to any such path yields a down-step that is weakly above the $x$-axis, and so in our correspondence will give a pinnacle set with maximum $x+2$.

 \begin{lemma}[Lattice path steps] A diagonal lattice path from $(0,0)$ to $(x, \epsilon_x)$ has $\lfloor x/2 \rfloor + 1$ up-steps and $\lceil x/2 \rceil - 1$ down-steps. \end{lemma}